Signs Ready To Ship in 5 Days – Click Here

 Weekly Themes to Maintain Novelty Without Overloading Staff

 Schools that adopt a rotation schedule see higher message recall.
+Examples:

-Motivation Monday: student quotes, teacher spotlights, or sports highlights
+• Motivation Monday: Student quotes, teacher spotlights, or sports highlights.

-Wellness Wednesday: nutrition tips, mental-health reminders, counselor messages
+• Wellness Wednesday: Nutrition tips, mental-health reminders, counselor messages.

-Feature Friday: clubs, achievements, volunteer opportunities
+• Feature Friday: Clubs, achievements, volunteer opportunities.

+This structure provides the needed variety while keeping updates manageable.
 Research on rhythm in messaging shows that predictable but varied content cycles improve attention by 21% over static loops.

 Real-Time, Student-Relevant Information